 The School of Music offers MU undergraduate students the opportunity to pursue jazz, America’s original musical art form.
 Areas of study include performance and improvisation, jazz history, jazz theory, and arranging.
 The Certificate and Minor are not intended for beginners; rather, they are for students with basic musical knowledge.
 Hence, some of the required courses have pre-requisites, and auditions are required both for ensembles and for admission to the programs.

-The Graduate Certificate in Jazz Studies is a one-year program that provides opportunities for continued development of skills in jazz-specific areas, such as improvisation, pedagogy, and arranging.
+The Graduate Certificate in Jazz Studies is a two-year program that provides opportunities for continued development of skills in jazz-specific areas, such as improvisation, pedagogy, and arranging.
 The certificate is available to degree-seeking and non-degree seeking students alike, non-music as well as music majors, and is designed as an intensive into jazz performance.
 The program will deepen the student’s preparation for a career in jazz performance or prepare the student for further study in jazz.

 MU/RBHS Jazz Festival